-We talk often about the prevention and treatment for some of our most common Central Texas pests, but, this month, we are going to share some interesting facts about the pesky critters!
+We talk often about the prevention and treatment of some of our most common Central Texas pests, but, this month, we are going to share some interesting facts about the pesky critters!
 While there are tens of thousands of different kinds of insects inhabiting Texas, we’re going to explore four of the most common ones in our area.

-Did you know that bed bugs saliva contains a mild anesthetic?
+Did you know that bed bugs’ saliva contains a mild anesthetic?
 The saliva numbs the skin at the site of their bites.
 This is why they don’t wake us up when they bite us!

 Bed bugs get their name from the fact that they predominantly prey on their hosts at night.
 The reason for this is that they are attracted to the smell of exhaled carbon dioxide which is most prevalent while we’re sleeping.

 Queen bees live an average of 2-3 years but some have been known to live for 5 years!
-On the other hand, worker bees only live an average of 4 weeks during the summer time and up to 6 months during the winter.
+On the other hand, worker bees only live an average of 4 weeks during the summertime and up to 6 months during the winter.

 Honey bees can travel up to 6 miles a day looking for food, though the average is closer to a mile a day.
 Flying an average of 15 miles per hour, these guys can cover a lot of ground!

 Did you know cockroaches can run an average of 3 miles per hour?
-That equals to about 50 body lengths per second.
+That equals about 50 body lengths per second.
 If they were humans, that would equate to running about 200 miles per hour!*

 While most insects lay eggs, scorpions give birth to live offspring.
 And, what’s more, they can birth 25-35 live babies at a time!